boot --profile robotics_research_engineer

 Bachelor of Mechatronics and Robotics Engineering (Honours)

-• Completed the degree on a scholarship from the faculty, offering fee repayment for both my undergraduate and Masters degrees.
+• Completed the degree on a faculty scholarship offering fee repayment for both my undergraduate and master's degrees.

 Projects